 A nipple is a fitting with two male threaded ends.
-They are made from Schedule 80 PVC because a fitting like that needs to be solid.
-However, they are still suitable for Schedule 40 parts
+They are made from Schedule 80 PVC because a fitting must be solid.
+However, they are still suitable for Schedule 40 parts.

-Caps and Plugs:
+Caps and Plugs

 Caps have only one task on their hands; stopping the flow.
 They are joined at the end of a pipeline that doesn’t need to be connected to another pipe.

 Flanges, Source - Vindex.com.au

 Flanges are unique fittings used for attaching accessories and other constituents of pipe.
 They can also be used to enhance the durability of a pipe.
 You will find the most common type of flang on the base of your toilet.

 PVC flanges are found with slip or threaded ends.
 They are usually made from Schedule 80 PVC because of the strength required.

-1. How is PVC connected?
+How is PVC connected?

-PVC pipes and fittings are connected together by cement.
+PVC pipes and fittings are connected by cement.
 However, cement forms an incredibly strong bond, and liquid PVC cement will melt the surface layer of the plastics, gluing them together in a process known as solvent welding.
 Done properly, solvent welded pipes can be more durable than solid pipes.

-2. Which is the best glue for PVC?
+Which is the best glue for PVC?

-3. How long is a PVC pipe?
+How long is a PVC pipe?

 A standard PVC pipe is 10 feet to 20 feet long.

-4. Is PVC piping better than copper?
+Is PVC piping better than copper?